-One hundred artists/performances inspired dancer and choreographer Cristian Duarte on his new creation The Hot One Hundred Choreographers, created in collaboration with Rodrigo Andreolli, the solo is a dance collection that brings together choreographic references of one hundred choreographers/performances that in-formed Duarte´s artistic trajectory in dance.
+One hundred artists/performances inspired Cristian Duarte on his new creation The Hot One Hundred Choreographers - a dance collection that brings together choreographic references of one hundred choreographers/performances that informed his artistic trajectory in dance.

-The starting point - and inspiration - was the work of Scottish artist Peter Davies, who created a multicolored text-painting of one hundred artists/works of his preference, entitled "The hot one hundred".
-Cristian Duarte carried this procedure of Davies to his choreography environment and “devoured” various dance icons, choreographers and pieces that instigate him.
+The starting point - and inspiration - for the creation was the work of Scottish artist Peter Davies, who created a multicolored text-painting of one hundred artists/works of his preference, entitled "The hot one hundred".
+Cristian Duarte carried this procedure of Davies to his choreography environment and “devoured” various dance icons, choreographers and pieces that instigated him.

-Cristian watched in person a great number of the pieces listed, others through internet research.
-Therefore the criteria of listing only the choreographers who have their work available online (youtube, vimeo, website or similar) was adopted.
-"Hard work, because in some cases, we found only the choreographer but not the work we wanted for the 'hot-list'.
+Cristian watched in person a great part of the pieces listed, others through internet research.
+Therefore, adopted the criteria to list only the choreographers who have their work available online (youtube, vimeo, website or similar).
+"Hard work, because in some cases, we found only the choreographer, but not the work we wanted for the 'hot-list'.
 When this happened, we had the following choices: choose another piece, remove it from the list or find the piece in another platform.
 We chose the last option", says Cristian.